 Domestic situation in Ashtabula Harbor turns violent

 Jun.
-25—ASHTABULA — A domestic situation in the Ashtabula Harbor turned violent early Saturday afternoon, according Ashtabula Police Chief Robert Stell.
+27—ASHTABULA — A domestic situation in the Ashtabula Harbor turned violent Saturday afternoon, according Ashtabula Police Chief Robert Stell.

 Police were called at about 1 p.m. to the 2500 block of West 13th Street for a shooting, according to police reports.

-When officers arrived on the scene, they discovered a 29-year-old man, who was shot two times in the chest, Stell said.
+When officers arrived on the scene, they discovered a 29-year-old man shot twice in the chest, Stell said.

 "He was alive and responsive when police arrived," he said.